oogje/homebridge-i6-bigAssFans/README.md

 [@bdraco](https://github.com/bdraco) for suggesting BAF is using protobufs and [@jfroy](https://github.com/jfroy) for building a working BAF controller using protobufs.

-@pponce, without whom there would be no Haiku implementation and a lot less testing, and for generally being an awesome collaborator.
+[@pponce](https://github.com/pponce), without whom there would be no Haiku implementation and a lot less testing, and for generally being an awesome collaborator and for the Haiku photo.

+All the users who reported issues and helped debug them, including [@aveach](https://github.com/aveach) who also made the es6 photo.

 [homebridge-miot](https://github.com/merdok/homebridge-miot) - whose style served as a guide.